serverless/components/README.md

 #### Start With The Outcome

-When making a Serverless Component, it can be tempting to break it down into several levels of child Components, to maintain separation of concerns and optimize ways your work could be re-used.
+When making a Serverless Component, it can be tempting to break it down into several levels of child Components, to maintain separation of concerns and increase the ways your work could be re-used.

-However, provisioniong back-end stuff can be a lot more complicated than designing a React Component.
-And we've learned over-optimizing for granular separation of concerns is a fast way to burn yourself out :O
+However, provisioniong back-end logic can be more complicated than designing a front-end React Component.
+We've learned over-optimizing for granular separation of concerns is a fast way to burn yourself out!

-So, we recommend starting with a strict focus on your desired outcome.
-Create one big Serverless Component that perfectly solves that problem first.
-After you've achieved your initial goal via an awesome Serverless Component, then start breaking it down into child Components.
+We recommend starting with a focus on your desired outcome.
+Create one Serverless Component that solves that problem first.
+After you've achieved your initial goal, then start breaking it down into child Components.

-#### The Use-Case Is Your Guiding Light
+#### The Outcome Is Your Advantage

 Provisioning infrastructure can be quite complicated.
-However, Serverless Components have one powerful advantage over infrastructure provisiong tools that seek to enable every possible option and combination of infrastructure (e.g. AWS Cloudformation) — Serverless Components have specific use-cases they are trying to achieve.
+However, Serverless Components have one powerful advantage over general infrastructure provisiong tools that seek to enable every possible option and combination (e.g. AWS Cloudformation) — Serverless Components know the specific use-case they are trying to deliver.

-If there is anything we've learned about software development tools, it's that once you know the use-case, you can create a much better tool.
+One of the most important lessons we've learned about software development tools is that once you know the use-case, you can create a much better tool.

-Once you know the use-case,

-#### Simplicity, Vanilla Javascript & Minimal Dependencies

-We believe serverless will empower more people to develop software than ever before.
-So, were designing all of our projects to be as approachable as possible.
-Please use simple, vanilla Javascript.
-Design your Component as if it will be examined by new students of a coding bootcamp.

-Additionally, we want to reduce security risks and general bloat, so please try to use the least amount of NPM dependencies as possible.
+Components know their use-case.
+You can use that knowledge to: 1) provision infrastructure more reliably, because you have a clear provisioning path and you can program around the pitfalls.
+2) provision infrastructure more quickly 3) add use-case specific automation to your Component in the form of custom methods.

 #### Keep State On The Cloud Provider

 Serverless Components save remarkably little state.
-Many powerful Components have only around 8 properties in their state objects.
-What we've chosen to do.
+In fact, many powerful Components have less than 10 properties in their state objects.

+Components rely on the state saved within the cloud services they use as the source of truth.
+This prevents drift issues that break inrastructure provisioning tools.
+It also opens up the possibility of working with existing resources, that were not originally managed by Serverless Components.

+#### Optimize For Approachability

+We believe serverless infrastructure and architectures will empower more people to develop software than ever before.

+Becasue of this, we're designing all of our projects to be as approachable as possible.
+Please try to use simple, vanilla Javascript.
+Additionally, to reduce security risks and general bloat, please try to use the least amount of NPM dependencies as possible.